hazer-hazer/Jacy-Dev-Book/ideas/invert-rust.md

+---
+layout: default
+title: Invert Rust for usability
+nav_order: 5
+parent: Ideas

+# description: This stage is where name resolution begins.
+---

 # Invert Rust for usability

 This idea is really complex and it is hard to predict if it would work.